Patrick Parsons Project Wins RICS Award

 Another of Patrick Parsons’ projects, the Black Gate, Newcastle was also recognised as Highly Commended in the Building Conservation category.
 Patrick Parsons were involved in the refurbishment of the Grade I listed building, which was converted into a hub for historic exhibition, interpretation and education.

-The awards showcase and celebrate the most inspirational build initiatives in the region and this year saw a record number of guests attend the ceremony at The Civic Centre, Newcastle on 24 April.
+The RICS Awards showcase and celebrate the most inspirational build initiatives in the region and this year saw a record number of guests attend the ceremony at The Civic Centre, Newcastle on 24 April.